eProsima/Integration-Service-docs/docs/transformdata.rst

 Creating new transformations
 ----------------------------

-The steps needed to define *transformation functions* adapting data types between two different domains.
+The steps needed to define *transformation functions* adapting data types between two different domains are:

 - Create and configure the needed :ref:`Fast-RTPS profiles` in an XML configuration file.
 - Create the needed :ref:`Connectors` in the XML configuration file.